 - Ski Chatel Ski Resorts – Chatel, France

-Have you been to Morzine in Summer or Winter or the Portes du Soleil before?
+Have you been to Morzine during the summer season before?
 I would love to hear your experiences in the comments below.

 Remember that you need to get some good Hiking Boots before your next adventure.